Dust diffusion in SPH simulations of an isolated galaxy: Methods

 In order to estimate the effect diffusion on the evolution of the GSD, we evolve an isolated Milky Way-like galaxy for $2\,\text{Gyr}$, beyond which the GSD does not evolve much.
 The initial conditions (ICs) are the low resolution ones of the AGORA collaboration \citep{2016ApJ...833..202K}, but following \citet{2021ApJ...917...12S} we have added a hot ($T = 10^6\, \text{K}$) gaseous halo with a mass of $\sim 10^9 \, \text{M}_\odot$.
+The gas is initially assumed to have primordial abundances ($X_{\text{H}} = 0.752$, $X_{\text{He}} = 0.248$) and no dust.
+While this setup is admittedly quite unrealistic, the main goal of this study is to appreciate the effect diffusion has on the evolution of dust.
+A zero-metallicity IC, as also adopted by \citetalias{2020MNRAS.491.3844A}, serves as a useful experiment to cover all important stages of dust enrichment, and provides a way of experimenting the effect of diffusion at various stages of metal and dust enrichment.
+A detailed assessment of the dependence on the ICs is given in a companion paper \citep{2022arXiv220205521R}.
 We let the ICs relax adiabatically for $500 \text{Myr}$, in order to avoid numerical artifacts due to density fluctuations.
 We then enable the subgrid physics and evolve the relaxed ICs for another $2 \,\text{Gyr}$.
 We run four simulations with and without turbulent diffusion of metals and dust and one simulation with tenfold mass refinement with diffusion.
 The gravitational softening length is set to $\epsilon_\text{grav} = 80\, \text{pc}$ in the low resolution runs and to $\epsilon_\text{grav} = 40\, \text{pc}$ in the high resolution run.
 We do not allow the SPH smoothing length to get smaller than a tenth of the gravitational softening length.

-In order to produce similar amounts of stars and metals over the simulated period in all runs, we need to recalibrate the star formation and feedback model parameters.
-To this end, we increase the threshold density for star formation to occur according to Larson's law \citep{1981MNRAS.194..809L}, i.e. effectively double its value to $n_{\text{H, th}} = 20\,\text{cm}^{-3}\,$ and half the number of energy injections due to type-II SN feedback per star particle in order to achieve similar energy injections per feedback event.
+In order to produce similar amounts of stars and metals over the simulated period in all runs, we need to recalibrate the star formation and feedback model parameters in the run with higher resolution.
+To this end, we increase the threshold density for star formation to occur according to Larson's law \citep{1981MNRAS.194..809L}, i.e. effectively double its value to $n_{\text{H, th}} = 20\,\text{cm}^{-3}\,$ and halve the number of energy injections due to type-II SN feedback per star particle in order to achieve similar energy injections per feedback event.
 This treatment leads to a similar star- and metal production as discussed below in section \ref{sec:SFhistory}.